 - 1 cup Buttermilk or Buttermilk substitute (like Sanco Pantry Buttermilk Powder)

 - 1, 12 oz. bag of (340 grams) Semi-Sweet Chocolate Chips, divided (1 1/2 cups for the muffins and remaining 1/2 cup, for topping)

 - Sparkling Sugar (for sprinkling over top of the muffins)

 baking tools needed

-- In a medium or large size mixing bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
+- In a large size mixing bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
 Set aside.

 - Using another medium size mixing bowl, whisk together the eggs, melted butter, and granulated sugar.
 Then add in the buttermilk and vanilla extract, and mix until fully incorporated.